While October Free Wills Month isn't yet open, you can still make use of our Free Will offer, which is available

-Given the latest NHS guidance about Covid-19, we’ve put together some helpful FAQs about Mind Free Wills Month below:
+Given the latest NHS guidance about Covid-19, we’ve put together some helpful FAQs about our Free Will offer below:

 Most firms are still accepting appointments, and will explore with you the best way possible to have your will written.
 Some may suggest using the phone or technology – others may suggest holding the appointment later in the year.
 Just be open and make sure you’re comfortable with any alternatives suggested.

 Do what is right for your physical and mental health.
 If you need to reschedule your appointment please do this through your chosen solicitor's firm, and know that a simple will is still covered by the offer.
 Simply contact the firm you booked with to do this.